dgrofsick/osticket-prereqs/README.md

  	-	Download osTicket from the Installation Files Folder

- 	-	Extract and copy “upload” folder to c:\inetpub\wwwroot
+ 	-	Extract and copy “upload” folder to <b>c:\inetpub\wwwroot</b>

- 	-	Within c:\inetpub\wwwroot, rename the folder “upload” to “osTicket”
+ 	-	Within c:\inetpub\wwwroot, rename the folder from “upload” to “osTicket”

 -	Reload IIS (Open IIS, Stop and Start the server).